Prepaid vs. Postpaid Energy: How to Know Which is Right for You

 Pros and cons of prepaid energy: how to know if it's right for you header image

 Nobody wants to spend more on household bills than necessary.
 But you can’t exactly cut out the essentials, like electricity, altogether!
-If you’re exploring ways to save, you might have come across the concept of prepaid energy.
+If you’re exploring ways to save, you might have come across the concept of prepaid energy plans.

-Prepaid energy is a type of electricity plan in which homeowners pay for their power in advance.
+Prepaid energy is a type of electricity plan in which homeowners can pay as they go for their power.
 The customer sets up an account with the relevant energy provider and funds that account with their own money.
 Money is then deducted from the pre-funded account in line with the customer’s energy usage.
 As the balance in the prepaid account decreases, the customer can add more funds.

 Prepaid energy plans have gained popularity thanks to the flexibility they offer.
 While they aren’t available in every state, those with deregulated energy markets—like Texas—offer them.